Difference Between Direct Tax and Indirect Tax

 What is Indirect Tax?

 Indirect taxes are levied by the government of India on goods and services.
-These taxes are first paid to the intermediaries before they are directly paid to the government.
+These taxes are initially collected by intermediaries before being remitted to the government.
 Thus, they are referred to as indirect taxes.
 CBIC (Central Board of Indirect Taxes and Customs) administers and collects indirect taxes in India.
-Like CBDT, CBIC is also governed by the Department of Revenue.
+Similar to CBDT, CBIC also falls under the purview of the Department of Revenue.

 Types of Indirect Taxes

 Indirect taxes are a significant source of revenue for the government in India.
-Majorly, there are two types of indirect taxes as discussed in detail below:
+Primarily, there are two main types of indirect taxes, as detailed below:

 1. GST (Goods and Services Tax)

-GST is the most common indirect tax that has replaced a series of indirect taxes like value-added tax (VAT), service tax, purchase tax and excise duty.
-GST serves as a comprehensive indirect tax that is levied on goods and services based on various tax slabs as suggested by the GST Council of India.
+GST is a comprehensive indirect tax that replaced several previous levies such as Value Added Tax (VAT), service tax, purchase tax, and excise duty.
+It is levied on goods and services based on various tax slabs recommended by the GST Council of India.

 1. Customs duty